longturn/freeciv21/docs/Playing/how-to-play.rst

 wonders become available to build in your cities.

 There are too many scenarios of which technological advance path to take, so make your best judgement.
 You will probably want to learn a new form of government.
-You start the game in Despotism in the Classic ruleset.
-:advance:`Monarchy` or :advance:`The Republic` are good early targets.
-As soon as you have researched a new government type, start a revolution ( :menuselection:`Civilization --> Government --> Revolution`) and change over to it.
-Cities operate much better under Republic than they do under Despotism, but note that it is much harder to keep military units outside of city limits under a Republic.
+You start the game in :government:`Despotism` in the Classic ruleset. :advance:`Monarchy` or :advance:`The Republic` are good early targets.
+As soon as you have researched a new government type, start a revolution (:menuselection:`Civilization --> Government --> Revolution`) and change over to it.
+Cities operate much better under :government:`Republic` than they do under :government:`Despotism`, but note that it is much harder to keep military units outside of city limits under a :government:`Republic`.
 Also, do not forget to recheck your :ref:`national budget <game-manual-national-budget-view>` after you have changed governments, as the maximums vary for each type.